ZeynepOzturk66/quantum-singular-value-transformation-QSVT-/README.md

 Quantum eigenvalue transformation extends polynomial transformations to eigenvalues of a Hamiltonian 𝐻 encoded in a unitary matrix 𝑈. Using block encoding and controlled phase shifts, QEVT applies polynomial transformations of a degree 𝑑 to 𝐻, enabling advanced quantum computations.

 ## Usage
-This project implements the 'Quantum Signal Processing' and the 'Quantum Eigenvalue Transformation'.
+This project implements the 'quantum signal processing' and the 'quantum eigenvalue transformation'.
 To execute the programm use:
 ```
 $ python3 main.py --variant <Variant Name> --argument <Input Arguments in JSON Format>